-The materiality that we used in the current year was £119 million which was determined on a range of measures including total assets and external debt.
+The materiality that we used in the current year was £96 million which was determined on the basis of 1% of external debt.

 3. Summary of our audit approach (continued)

 Scoping

 Our audit of the company was scoped by obtaining an understanding of the entity and its environment, including relevant controls, and assessing the risk of material misstatement at the entity level.